jgraley/inferno-cpp2v/src/sr/search_replace_documentation.md

 As an aside, the but-not pattern is useful for anti-parenting.
 This is where you want to find occurrences of a node whose parentage is _not_ some specific pattern.
 For example, if you want to differentiate between declarations and usages of a variable, the declarations may be matched easily as `Declaration( identifier:my_variable )`.
 But to find usages, we have to allow any other node that might point to an `InstanceIdentifier`, like `Operator`, `If` etc _including_ `Declaration` where the variable is used as the initialiser - obviously a usage.

-There are a few ways to do this in Vida Nova, but the preferred one uses a combination of `Conjunction` and `Negation` to create an and-not pattern; the undesired parentage is expressed in the `Negation` branch, and the other branch points to the target node via `AnyNode` in order to match any other parentage.
+There are a few ways to do this in Vida Nova, but the preferred one uses a combination of `Conjunction` and `Negation` to create an and-not pattern; the undesired parentage is expressed in the `Negation` branch, and the other branch points to the target node via `Child` in order to match any other parentage.
 Written down, it looks like

-`Conjunction( Negation( bad_parent( my_node ) ), AnyNode( my_node ) )`
+`Conjunction( Negation( bad_parent( my_node ) ), Child( my_node ) )`

-To modify just `my_node`, insert a `Delta` node before it in the `AnyNode` branch.
+To modify just `my_node`, insert a `Delta` node before it in the `Child` branch.

 ### 11.3 `GreenGrass` node